chrisjcodes/react-animation-components/README.md

 ### Stagger

-Uses `TransitionGroup` to stagger in sets of animation components
+Uses `TransitionGroup` to stagger `in` on a set of animation components

 #### Props